The first time I visited South Africa in 1996, it was anything but a vacation.

 I’ve been back at least half a dozen times and stayed in every type of accommodation, from backpacking hostels to high-end rooms – hotels in South Africa cover the full range.
 Airbnb has also expanded across the country into most major and many minor towns.
 While I love a moderate level of adventure on my travels, South Africa is one place I’d recommend paying a bit extra to make sure you’re staying in a safe neighbourhood.

-I usually visit even the remotest places on my own without a thought but in South Africa, I'd take a small tour if I were headed out of tourist bounds, to hike or cycle or visit Soweto, for example.
+I usually visit even the remotest places on my own without a thought but in South Africa, I'd take a small tour if I were headed out of tourist bounds, to hike or cycle or visit Soweto, for example (although do think it through because there are pros and cons to visiting a slum).

 On the surface things look quite calm, and you can travel for weeks in South Africa without witnessing any violence or harsh behavior, in Sandton or along Cape Town's Waterfront.
 In some parts of the country you could actually think you are in Europe - but it's when you scratch the surface that some of the fissures appear.